17 percent increase in traffic incident-related deaths the Monday after the daylight-saving time (DST)

 What do researchers say about vehicle safety and DST?

-In 2020, a study published in Cell Biology looking at motor vehicle fatality data from the Fatality Analysis Reporting System (1996-2017) found that there was a 6 percent increase in motor vehicle fatalities the week DST started, most of which occurred in the mornings.
+In 2020, a study published in Cell Biology looking at motor vehicle fatality data from the Fatality Analysis Reporting System (1996-2017) found a 6 percent increase in motor vehicle fatalities the week DST started, most of which occurred in the mornings.
 This fatality rate decreased the week after DST started, and there was no subsequent increase in traffic deaths when the clocks reverted to Standard Time in the fall.

 The traffic statistics alone seem like conclusive evidence that daylight saving time is more than a mere inconvenience.
 Researchers say that the grogginess we feel for the first couple of days after we change the clocks might just be scratching the surface of how our bodies actually process the disruption.
 People who only sleep four or five hours a night under normal circumstances are at a much higher risk of causing a car crash than people who sleep six or seven hours a night.
-The effect is lessened for those who sleep more than seven hours a night, but most statistics indicate that most working Americans are constantly in a sleep deficit.
+The effect is lessened for those who sleep more than seven hours a night, but most statistics indicate that most working Americans are frequently in a sleep deficit.
 When sleep cycles are disrupted even further, the problem of groggy/sleepy driving is only exacerbated.